KeithChenYong/AI-ML-Imperial-College-Business-School/README.md

 With BO of 20 tries, we can observed fluctuating score while tuning hidden layer, units, dropout rate and number of epochs.
 ![all score pytorch](./images/90days_score_pytorch.png)

 and picking the best performing trend, this is the results from PyTorch.
+Note that the best scoring attempts on hyperparameter tuning resulted in a linear line, which is not ideal for our project.
 ![Best trending pytorch](./images/90days_best_trend_pytorch.png)

 Comparing it with TensorFlow, which is another popular deep learning framework.